Charleston Shops

 314 King St., Upper King Street

-Neatly organized by designer, Hampden Clothing is one of the most fashion-forward shops in Charleston, with collections from goop favorites like 3.1 Phillip Lim, Carven, Ulla Johnson, Stella McCartney, and Co.
+Neatly organized by designer, Hampden is one of the most fashion-forward shops in Charleston, with collections from goop favorites like 3.1 Phillip Lim and Stella McCartney.
 Hampden also has plenty of couches (should you need a bit of a break from shopping) and a stocked bar (should you need a drink).
 In addition to all that, attached to Hampden is their fabulously curated handbag/shoe/accessory shop, called James.
 (Stacy Smallwood, the owner, named both stores after her great grandfather, James Hampden Small.)

-A King Street staple for more than twenty years, Worthwhile is located in the old McIntosh Seed House, which is an old general store.
-It’s hard to make generalizations about the buy here since it’s simultaneously eclectic and very intentional; you’ll find everything from Elder Statesmen and Isabel Marant to quirky local lines, plus a very cool selection of home goods and beauty products displayed on stunning wood built-in shelving–including our very own goop fragrance.
+A Charleston staple for more than twenty years, WORTHWHILE is located on Magazine St. It’s hard to make generalizations about the buy here since it’s simultaneously eclectic and very intentional; you’ll find everything from Elder Statesmen and Isabel Marant to quirky local lines, plus a very cool selection of home goods and beauty products displayed on stunning wood built-in shelving.
 Great news: If you aren’t heading to Charleston anytime soon, they have a great online shop.

 Croghan’s Jewel Box